HaonanXu/TinySearcherRails/README.md

 * To run this App, Please:
   - Fork this Rep
-  - clone to the local
+  - git clone to the local
+  - cd into the project folder
   - make sure the `docker-compose` is intalled
   - run: `docker-compose up` and after app is up
   - open another terminal run: `docker-compose run web rails db:setup`